donnaskiez/ac/README.md

 - Attached thread detection
 - Process module .text section integrity checks
-- NMI and APC stackwalks (to allow excellent system coverage)
+- NMI and APC stackwalking
+- IPI stackwalking which is a relatively unknown method compared to NMIs and APCs
 - Handle stripping via obj callbacks
 - Process handle table enumeration
 - System module verification
+- System module .text integrity checks (see known issues)
-- Unlinked process detection via PTE walking and checking against a robust process structure signature
+- Unlinked process detection
 - Hidden thread detection via KPRCB
+- Hidden thread detection via PspCid table
 - Dispatch routine validation
-- Extraction of hardware identifiers via SMBIOS parsing and PhysicalDriveN querying
+- Extraction of hardware identifiers
 - EPT hook detection (currently detects hyperdbg and DdiMon)
 - Driver integrity checks both locally and over server
 - Test signing detection
-- Hypervisor detection via instruction emulation testing and timing checks
+- Hypervisor detection

+# planned features

+- Heartbeat between components
+- ntoskrnl integrity checks (currently in progress)
+- some way of identifying spoofed stacks
+- some way of dynamically resolving offsets.
+Will probably use a pdb parser but i am working on a debuglib atm using the windows debug api.
+We will see.
+- some form of cr3 protection
+- some more detection methods other then stackwalking xD
+- various forms of encryption and other things

+# known issues

+- the system module validation works on my vm but not on my main pc, not sure if others will experience the same issues. am however working on a fix

+feel free to open any issues if you find more.

 # some things to note: